 IBS (Integrated Briefing System) is a web application that provides pre-flight preparation to registered and unregistered users.
 The data are taken from the information systems of the ANS CR Besides the basic functions (query on NOTAM, METEO, ATIS etc.), it contains other useful links to ASTA2, AUP, SUMMARY etc. The purpose of this application is to create one access point for obtaining information necessary for pre-flight preparation.
 Registered users can submit a new flight plan, view or modify a submitted flight plan, plan a flight or request a comprehensive briefing product for the pre-flight preparation.
 In addition, the users can graphically view the route or use the Route NM functionality to find the most suitable route according to their requests.

-The mobile version of IBS (mIBS) was created for two operating platforms – iOS and Android.
-Since February 2017 mIBS has been placed in App Store and Google Play, where the users can download this application free of charge.
+The mobile version of IBS (mIBS) is created for two operating platforms – iOS and Android. mIBS has been placed in App Store and Google Play, where the users can download this application free of charge.
 The mobile version is fully synchronized with the web version.
 The users who want to have access to mIBS, have to be registered to the web version.
 The main menu is designed for the most basic FPL operations (creating FPL, sending DLA messages, CHG), querying on NOTAM and METEO information and creating PIB.

 LARS (Local Activity Reservation System) serves to make a reservation for the local activities at the major international IFR aerodromes in Prague, Brno, Ostrava and Karlovy Vary.